 It is indicated either by prefix or suffix.
-For example, alkene has a suffix “ene” and alkyne has suffix “yne”, alcohol has a suffix “ol”, aldehyde has a suffix “al”, ketone has a suffix “one” etc. One of the suffix-ane and how to use this is given in the form of table below.
+For example, alkene has a suffix “ene” and alkyne has suffix “yne”, alcohol has a suffix “ol”, aldehyde has a suffix “al”, ketone has a suffix “one” etc. One of the suffix-ane and how to use this is given in the form of the table below.

 Heteroatom and Functional Groups

-In a chain of hydrocarbons, one or more hydrogen atoms can be replaced by other atoms in based on their valencies, the element that replaces hydrogen is known as heteroatom.
+In a chain of hydrocarbons, one or more hydrogen atoms can be replaced by other atoms based on their valencies, the element that replaces hydrogen is known as heteroatom.
 The heteroatoms and the group containing such elements will impart chemical properties to that compound therefore they are called functional groups.
 One such example is Pyridine, it is a heterocyclic compound having nitrogen as a heteroatom.